Every spring, I hold my breath and watch the flower beds at the front of the house.

 To make sure the soil is rich and well-draining, amend it with compost or well-rotted manure before planting.

 If the soil is thick and clay-like, adding perlite or gardening sand can help loosen the soil and improve drainage.

-The area should also receive at least six to eight hours of sun per day.
+The area should also receive at least six, preferably eight, hours of sun per day.
 That said, partial afternoon shade is welcome, especially for those of you who are gardening in warmer climes.

 Sow the seeds 1/8 inch deep and lightly cover with soil.
 Keep slightly moist, but take care not to overwater.